Now accepting entries for the 2020 Rose Float

 If you drove a vehicle, please park in the paved parking lot.
 Parking is free here most weekends.

-The Brookside Pavilion is located on the South East corner of N Arroyo Boulevard and W Mountain Street.
+The Rosemont Pavilion is located at 700 Seco St. in Pasadena, on the corner of Seco St. and Rosemont Ave. across from the Rose Bowl Stadium.
 The check-in booth is just East of the pavilion (the opposite side from N Arroyo Blvd).
-Parking coordinators may have you park elsewhere due to overflow.
-Ask them for help if you need directions to park or to the pavilion.
+Parking coordinators will direct you to the nearest open parking lot.
+Ask them for help if you need directions to the pavilion.